What are the four major arms that cause chronic inflammation?

 What is acute inflammation?

-Acute inflammation is a process or a mechanism developed by our body to fight off infections and invading organisms.
+Acute inflammation is a process, it’s an evolutionary process or a mechanism developed by our body to fight off infections and invading organisms.

 What happens during an immune response?

-It's red because our body is pumping in more blood to bring in all the stuff that you need.
-It becomes swollen because it's going to pump in, all these immune system reds into that area to fight off all of that.
+It's red because our body is pumping in more blood to bring in all the stuff that you need, and it’s becoming swollen because it's going to pump in all these immune system right into that area to fight off all of that.

-Chronic inflammation is what is bad for us.
 It is an extension of acute inflammation, or it could be a separate thing.
-It is clear to our body, when a bacteria, parasite or virus enters it must clearly neutralize it.

 Is there a difference between chronic inflammation and acute inflammation?